The Caribbean

 Writing

-The geological, geographical, & biotic setting: of the Columbian Exchange
+The geological, geographical, biotic and human setting: of the Columbian Exchange

-The European invasions associated with the Columbian expeditions between 1492 ans 1517, caused the ethnic identity of Caribbean & Latin American peoples to be a mixture of distant --but nonetheless similar Asians, Africans and Europeans with Indigenous island peoples-- who are called, mistakenly, Indians.
+The European invasions associated with the Columbian expeditions between 1492 and 1517, caused the ethnic identity of Caribbean & Latin American peoples to be a mixture of distant –but nonetheless similar Asians, Africans and Europeans with Indigenous island peoples– who are called, mistakenly, Indians.

 Physical | Biological | Social

-aspects of the depopulation and repopulation of the Antilles create a context.
+Three aspects of the depopulation and repopulating of the Antilles created a context of cultural fusion.

 Intertropical convergence’s annual motion north & south brings seasonal rain.